neherlab@biozentrum

 iqtree -s H3N2_Australia.fasta

+This will generate a number of files and the one ending on treefile will contain the tree.
 This tree is written in the so-called newick format that groups sequences like so

 ((A:0.1, B:0.12):0.05,C:0.13);

-To look at the tree you just constructed, do the following in ipython
+To look at the tree you just constructed, do the following in ipython:

 from Bio import Phylo